agnyp/git-clean-branches/README.md

 After first question for fetching from origin, you can press `?` for HELP.

+The fetching contains the --prune flag which will clean up the remote references.
+If the remote branch is deleted (like after a merged or closed PR), it will indicate with the word `gone` behind the remote-branch-name within the brackets.
+This can be used as an indicator your local branch can be deleted.

 ## Contribution

 If you want to contribute consider only PR which would be benefical for all users.